PeacefulWrath/PeacefulWrath/Readme.md

 <br>

-- 🔭 I’m currently working at Yactraq as a software developer
+- 🔭 I’m currently employed as a software engineer at Yactraq

 - 🌱 I’m currently learning technologies related to AI